FluentValidation/FluentValidation/docs/_doc/testing/index.md

 ```csharp
 validator.ShouldHaveChildValidator(x => x.Address, typeof(AddressValidator));
 ```
-#External support
+### Third-party test extensions
-Another option is to use an external library like a [FluentValidation.Validators.UnitTestExtension](https://github.com/MichalJankowskii/FluentValidation.Validators.UnitTestExtension).
-With it, you will be able to prepare test in a bit different way:
+Another option is to use a third-party library such as [FluentValidation.Validators.UnitTestExtension](https://github.com/MichalJankowskii/FluentValidation.Validators.UnitTestExtension).
+This provides an alternative syntax for testing validators:

 ```csharp
 [Test]